Intelligent-Robotics-Lab/bst-study/docs/ARCHITECTURE.md

 - `logic/feedback.py`
   - Feedback generation and reinforcement decisions.
 - `logic/monitor.py`
-  - Tracks participant state and experimental monitoring data.
+  - Moves the mointor aid throughout the interaction to keep the user updated on current state and inputs.
 - `logic/sd_recognizer.py`
-  - Stimulus discrimination recognition logic used across phases.
+  - Discriminitive stimulus recognition logic used across the rehearsal phase.

 How it works: